Urgent information for visa applicants regarding our current operations:

-The United States Embassy in Dakar remains unable to resume routine immigrant and nonimmigrant visa services at this time.
-We will resume routine visa services as soon as possible but are unable to provide a specific date.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
-If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/, email firstname.lastname@example.org, or call +221 776 684 885 or +221 776 684 895 (from Senegal) or +1 (703) 831 3412 (from the United States) to request an emergency appointment.
+The Embassy provides emergency and mission-critical visa services for urgent humanitarian, medical, and business travel.
+If you have an urgent humanitarian, medical, or business matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-sn/niv, email firstname.lastname@example.org, or call +221 776 684 885 or +221 776 684 895 (from Senegal) or +1 (703) 831 3412 (from the United States) to request an emergency appointment.

 The Consular Section of the U.S. Embassy in Dakar is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.